630.474.6700

 Modifying Child Custody Agreements

-Changing Child Custody in Illinois with the Help of an Oak Brook Child Custody Attorney
+Changing Child Custody in Illinois With the Help of an Oak Brook Child Custody Attorney

 Change is an inevitable fact of life, and changes in your personal or professional life following your divorce may necessitate a change to your Parenting Plan.
 Whether your circumstances have changed for the better or your child’s other parent’s circumstances have deteriorated, Goodman Law Firm can help you assert your parental rights in court.